15 Top Things To Do in Liechtenstein

 There is no better way to make your visit unforgettable then by getting the official Liechtenstein stamp in your passport.
 With the “Museum and Adventure Pass” by the Liechtenstein Tourism Board you’ll save the 3€ of the stamp and get it for free.

 Another mandatory thing to do is the bridge that marks the border to Switzerland.
-A photo with the Liechtenstein border sign might be a touristy thing to do, but it will be a fun souvenir of your trip to Liechtenstein.
+A photo with the Liechtenstein border sign might be a touristy thing to do, but it will be a fun souvenir of your Liechtenstein trip.

 For those of you who are into postage stamps, you’ll want to get some of the highly coveted Liechtenstein postage stamps at one of the several tourist shops in Vaduz.